-Mexico City’s gigantesque Museo Nacional de Antropología is a well-loved museum with a rich and fascinating history, as well as being the most visited tourist destination in the country, boasting one of the world’s largest collections of pre-Columbian relics, artifacts and art.
-Here’s a brief history of this impressive institution.
+Mexico City’s gigantic Museo Nacional de Antropología (MNA) is a well-loved museum with a rich and fascinating story that begins centuries before its doors officially opened.
+MNA is the most visited museum in the country, boasting one of the world’s largest collections of pre-Columbian relics, artefacts and art.
+Here’s a brief history of the Museo Nacional de Antropología.

 Situated in the heart of the Bosque de Chapultepec, the National Museum of Anthropology is Mexico City’s largest museum.
 It’s impossible to tackle in just one day, as it covers a space of almost 20 acres (8 hectares), featuring 23 exhibition rooms and several gardens.